 - Bring flowers to feed the spirit world.

 food/snack to share for after the ritual.

 - Please, bring the items at whatever stage

-We do our best to fulfill the requirements.
+Do your best to fulfill the requirements.

 Let it not deter you from coming if you did not get

-America’s Stonehenge is privately owned but is open
+America’s Stonehenge is privately owned but is open to the

 Please, bring a friend and pass this information on.

 For more info